shathaway/kadira-server/README.md

 Arunoda uses the name Kadira for other projects and still owns the trademark on the "Kadira" name.
 Arunoda requests that public forks should choose a new name.

+# Development 1.0.0 Fork: shathaway/kadira-server

+This is a fork of *kadira-open/kadira-server" to make the Kadira APM usable on a single localhost.
+The NGINX software is used as a web application proxy server on the localhost.

+It is serviced by MongoDb v3.6 and Meteor v1.4.3.2.
+The code and configurations have been minimally upgraded to make the integration operational.

 # Kadira APM

 This is a set of components you need to run Kadira in your system.